ianhomer/dotfiles/docs/cheats/fish.md

 ## fish

 **Ctrl-a Ctrl-a**
-: beginning of line
+: go to beginning of line

 **Ctrl-e**
-: end of line
+: go to end of line

 **Ctrl-b**
-: back a word
+: go back a word

 **Ctrl-f**
-: forward a word
+: go forward a word

 **bind**
 : see key bindings